 Why Does My Child Have Bad Breath?

 Most parents can agree that bad breath in children is a fairly common concern.
 Maybe you worry that bad breath is indicative of poor oral health or that it will negatively affect your child’s social skills.
 In any case, you’ve come to the right place.
-Bad breath in children can have a variety of causes and solutions.
+So if you’re saying “my 2 year old has bad breath,” do know that bad breath in children can have a variety of causes and solutions.
 Dr. Sydney Joyce, your family and children’s dentist in Lincoln, NE discusses these below.

 Bad breath, called “Halitosis” in the medical world, is a super easy fix if you know what’s causing it.
 But as it turns out, there are more causes of bad breath in children than you would imagine.
 In this article, we will explain various causes of bad breath in children as well as offer some solutions.